Vegan does not mean healthy- let’s be both

 Second, full disclosure: I am not using any of these meal-delivery services I list below.
 And I am not getting paid by any of these companies/brands in any way.

 Living on a plant-based diet does not have to be expensive, and you do not have to choose between cost and convenience.
 Whole foods plant-based produce section is generally affordable at any store, as long as you stay away from the processed but delicious and/or nicely packaged products (smile).
 I buy nuts in bulk (but of course!), and I like to follow sales (and who doesn’t).
 Plant-based diet may actually even save you money in the long run, and I am not even referring to the likelihood of spending much less on medication!
+Since we are all in the same boat of capitalist consumption, at least to some extent, there are guides out there to help us shop cruelty-free while also providing tips to save money on our favorite products.

 Going back to our list, Forks Over Knives was a documentary, but it became so popular and well respected/known that they now have their own meal plans, cooking workshops, recipes, and so on.